ralvarezmar/2019-tfg-ruben-alvarez/README.md

 - It improved camera follow with a function.
 I had tried to add PID control.

+- Focus of camera in robot.
+There are problems with that.

 ***
 ### Week 17 <a name="week17"></a>